≡ Menu

 What prerequisites do I need?

 The prerequisites for sonography schools vary throughout colleges and universities.
 For example, prerequisites for an Associate’s or Bachelor’s degree may simply be a high school diploma or GED.
 Master’s programs typically require the previous completion of a Bachelor’s degree.
-Graduate faculties may require that you have completed some relevant courses during your undergraduate degree, such as Anatomy/Physiology, Physics/Math and Communications.
+Graduate faculties may require that you have completed some relevant courses during your undergraduate degree, such as Anatomy and Physiology, Physics, Math and Communications.

 Any advice for aspiring sonographers?